The Winners

 If you had to hand the first round to one franchise, it's the New York Jets, and it's not particularly close.
 Gang Green walked away with three picks in Round 1, landing David Bailey at No. 2, Kenyon Sadiq at No. 16 via the Colts, and Omar Cooper Jr. at No. 30 via a pick that bounced through Denver, Miami, and San Francisco before landing in New York.
 Three first-round players in a single night is the kind of draft capital acquisition that changes a roster's trajectory.
 Whether the Jets made the right calls on each individual player is a separate debate, but the volume alone is impressive.
 When a team is picking three times in Round 1, someone upstairs is working the phones, and that deserves credit.

-The Kansas City Chiefs also had a strong night, even though they surrendered their original pick to Cleveland.
-They moved down to No. 9 from their initial slot and still managed to add Mansoor Delane at No. 6 with the pick they received from the Browns, then closed the round by landing Peter Woods at No. 29 from the Rams.
+The Kansas City Chiefs also had a strong night despite trading their original first-round pick to Cleveland (which Cleveland used at No. 9 on Spencer Fano).
+In exchange, Kansas City moved up the board and took Mansoor Delane at No. 6 with Cleveland's original slot.
+They then closed the round by acquiring Peter Woods at No. 29 from the Rams.
 That's two first-round defenders for a dynasty program that knows exactly how to use defensive talent.
 The Chiefs don't rebuild, they reload, and tonight looked like another reload.

 The Reaches